2017–18 EHF Cup

 The 2017–18 EHF Cup was the 37th edition of the EHF Cup, the second most important European handball club competition organised by the European Handball Federation (EHF), and the sixth edition since the merger with the EHF Cup Winners' Cup.

+Füchse Berlin won the title, beating Saint-Raphaël Var Handball in the final.

 Team allocation

 Teams

 The labels in the parentheses show how each team qualified for the place of its starting round: